 This is unhelpful, depressing and might remind the user of their own mortality.

-Passive voice sounds weak.
 Passive voice is when the focus is on the action, not the subject as the subject comes last.
 This has the effect of lessening the importance of who or what is performing the action.
 This can lead to weak sounding sentences.

 Call to action